Do you have any go-to on the go snacks?

 The most important question...
-Are your snacks made with real food ingredients providing you sustained energy when you're on the go?
+Are your snacks made with real food ingredients providing you sustained energy when you're on the go without wrecking your blood sugar?

 If not, don't feel bad.
 We often assume that what's easy to buy and pack with us, should also fill the bodies need for sustained energy.
 Rarely is this the case with what is sold on the store shelf.
-Many of these products are full of sugar, unhealthy fat and preservatives.
+Many of these products are full of sugar, unhealthy fat and preservatives and can spike your blood sugar.

-Ultimately these snacks don't serve your body's need for sustainable energy on the go.
+Ultimately these snacks don't serve your body's need for sustainable energy on the go or help you reach blood sugar goals.

 Here's an EASY recipe that you can make at home for sustained energy using nutrient-rich dates.